Skip to main content

 Can You Reinstate or Restore a Lapsed Life Insurance Policy?

-Steps to Reinstate a Lapsed Policy
+Steps to Reinstate a Lapsed Policy:

-Conditions for Policy Reinstatement
+Conditions for Policy Reinstatement:

 Not all those whose policy has lapsed can reinstate it.
 There are some conditions that you must meet to be eligible for the procedure.
-It is to ensure the policyholder is genuine and there is no chance of fraudulent activity associated with the request.
+This is to ensure the policyholder is genuine and there is no chance of fraudulent activity associated with the request.
 Firstly, you should be aware of the timeframe.
 Most insurers have a period within which the policyholder can reinstate their plan.
 Also, the procedure includes payment of interest and penalties.
 Make sure you are aware of them before moving forward.
 Let’s know what the other conditions are:

-You will also be asked to provide other documentation for the revival, and here is a list of it.
+• Documentation: You will also be asked to provide other documentation for the revival, and here is a list of it.
 Know that the insurer can ask for more documents according to their terms and requirements.

 • Completely filled reinstatement form